 The top 5 IT infrastructure management challenges & solutions:

-1. Increasing complexity
+1. Challenge: Increasing complexity

-3. Lack Integration & vendor freedom
+3. Challenge: Lack of integration & vendor freedom

 - Servers, switches, and routers

-- Data Backup and configuration devices
+- Data backup and configuration devices

 - Cellular failover boxes

-5. Legacy devices
+5. Challenge: Legacy infrastructure

-These devices pose a real problem for modern networks because, despite their inherent flaws, enterprises still insist on using them, citing staff familiarity and high replacement costs as reasons for keeping them around.
+As providers modernize and upgrade their service offerings, older devices fall out of support.
+These “legacy devices” are outdated and incapable of integrating with modern software by themselves.
+As a result, they slow down workflows and inhibit automation efforts.
+Legacy devices pose significant security risks since the vendor no longer patches new vulnerabilities.
+Despite their inherent flaws, enterprises insist on using legacy systems, citing staff familiarity, high replacement costs, and potential service disruptions as reasons for keeping them around.
 For example, 53% of healthcare devices still operate on Windows 7, which Microsoft no longer supports.
-Unless those devices are updated, the data on those devices cannot be properly secured by modern networks.
+Unless those devices are updated, they cannot be properly secured.

-Overcoming IT infrastructure management challenges
+Solving IT infrastructure management challenges with ZPE Systems